-After spending several hours with a client who was incredibly frustrated (and most likely PO’d at me for being the messenger) that what she had so carefully structured in her 8 x 11 print out version was most likely NOT going to be the same presentation in the interior design of the finished book.
+After spending several hours with an author who was incredibly frustrated (and most likely PO’d at me for being the messenger) that what she had so carefully structured in her 8 x 11 print out version was most likely NOT going to be the same presentation in the interior design of the finished book.

 You want to break up your copy—today’s eyes only will take in so many works—give them a break.
 Use Sub-titles to lead into new sections.
 Use call-outs and boxes—no, don’t box the words for visual change in your Word document as well as to accent major ahas and thoughts.

 To do this, help the interior designer out … insert a “lead in” phrases to the section/segment that tells the layout person this is special—needs to be handled differently from text.

 Most prefer a “start box” at the beginning of the special text; “end box” at the end… doesn't means it’s in a box, just that something will happen around this copy—be consistent and use that type of formatting throughout.
 Once the designer knows your “signature” his or her journey with you will be so much easier.